wygulmage/xmobar/readme.md

     of the resulting line, with L/R meaning top/bottom for the vertical lines, and left/right for horizontal ones.
-  - `mt`, `mb`, `ml`, `mr` specify margins to be added at the top, bottom, left and right lines For instance, `l=R5` asks for a margin of 5 pixels to the left, with right alignment.
+  - `mt`, `mb`, `ml`, `mr` specify margins to be added at the top, bottom, left and right lines.

-  For example, a box underlining its text with a red line of with 2:
+  For example, a box underlining its text with a red line of width 2:

            <box type=Bottom width=2 color=red>string</box>